 Instructions

-• Pour the wet ingredients into the dry and stir until the batter is well mixed.
-Pour the batter into a greased 8.5 x 4.5 inch loaf pan.
+• Mix together.
+Pour the wet ingredients into the dry and stir until the batter is well mixed.
+Pour the batter into a greased 8.5 x 4.5-inch loaf pan.

-• Bake the zucchini bread for 50-60 minutes or until a toothpick comes out clean.
+• Bake.
+Bake the zucchini bread for 50 to 60 minutes, until a toothpick comes out clean.

 Lisa’s Tips